-- 3. Place the "safety" in the off safe position. - Take aim, and when on target, squeeze the trigger.
-After firing, release the trigger to the fully forward position. - 5.
-Swing the finger lever fully down, extracting and ejecting the fired cartridge case from the chamber.
+- 3. Immediately lower the hammer to the rebound position. - When shooting is imminent, use your thumb to draw the hammer back and into the full-cock position (Figure 20 and Figure 21, page 19). - 5.
+Place the "safety" in the off safe position. - Take aim, and when on target, squeeze the trigger.
+After firing, release the trigger to the fully forward position.

+To continue shooting, swing the finger lever fully down, extracting and ejecting the fired cartridge case from the chamber.